sern-handler/.github/profile/README.md

 **[SernHandlerTemplates](https://github.com/sern-handler/template)** - The code templates which our CLI injects them to your project <br>
 **[Roadmap](https://github.com/sern-handler/cli)** - Official roadmap for Sern (uncontributeable) <br>

+## 💖 Support
+You can support us with being a patron.
+Any support, no matter how small, how big, is welcomed.

+* Our patreon page is coming soon

-💭 "Experience is the name everyone gives to their mistakes."
+`💭 "Experience is the name everyone gives to their mistakes."`